josemanuque/HackintoshOptiplex7010/README.md

 ## Sleep
 When the computer is in sleep 2 things can happen:

-- During sleep, the Mac wakes up randomly with no response (Kernel Panic).
+- The Mac wakes up randomly with no response (Kernel Panic).
-- When user wakes the Mac up, at some point it panics with no response.
+- When user wakes the Mac up, at some point it doesn't respond (Kernel Panic).

 Possible causes:
-- Using an external SSD plugged ia USB 3.0 port.
+- Using an external SSD plugged in a USB 3.0 port.
 - Power Management not working properly with S3 state.
-- Some weir quirk with USB port mapping.
+- Some weird quirk with USB port mapping.

 Workaround:
 - Disable sleep in System Properties > Energy Saver.